bmurrtech/0-100-days-cloud-engineer/README.md

   - Logged in on the remote server, type `mkdir ~/.ssh && chmod 700 ~/.ssh`
 - Now, logout of your remote server by typing `logout` and then open Terminal (Mac) or Powershell (Windows) on your primary computer that you will use to access your server.
 - Now that the server has a .ssh dir, you can generate the keys.
 Type the following in the Terminal/Powershell to generate your public/private keys: `ssh-keygen -b 4096` (`-b [number]` indicates how big you want the key to be)
-- By default, the key will be saved in the C:\Users\[username]/.ss./id_rsa directory of your PC. *Important Note* If you have generated ssh keys before, you could accidentilly overwrite and lose your original keys, which means **you might lose access to servers you already have**.
-If so, it will say something like "[filedirectory] already exists.
+- By default, the key will be saved in the C:\Users\[username]/.ss./id_rsa directory of your PC. *Important Note* If you have generated ssh keys before, you could accidentally overwrite and lose your original keys, which means **you might lose access to servers you already have**.
+If so, it will say something like "<filedirectory> already exists.
 Overwrite (y/n)?
 Do not type "y" if you do not want to lose your existing keys.
 Save the keys as a different file instead of overwriting it.
 - Next, you will be prompted to input a passphrase for the keys you just generated, but you don't have to use a password if you don't want, in which case, just leave it blank and hit `ENTER`
 - If you want to see the keys, type the following in the terminal/powershell: `cd .ssh` to go to that dir, then `ls` to list the contents of that folder.
 You should now see two files under the "Name" column which should read, "id_rsa" and "id_rsa.pub".
 The last thing to do is to upload that "id_rsa.pub" key to your server.
 - *Note:* This process will be different for Mac and Windows.